xiaobing318/SpatialAnalysisAgent/README.md

 # SpatialAnalysisAgent
 The Spatial Analysis Agent is a user-friendly plugin that serves as a "Copilot" in QGIS software.
 This Copilot allows users to perform geospatial analysis directly within QGIS using natural language queries, making it accessible for both experts and beginners.

-The plugin leverages 390 QGIS processing tools, including GDAL tools, and other external tools such as Python libraries (e.g., Geopandas, seaborn, etc.).
+The plugin leverages QGIS processing tools, and other external tools such as Python libraries (e.g., Geopandas, seaborn, etc.).
 Whether working with vector data, raster analysis, the Spatial Analysis Agent offers a flexible, AI-driven approach to enhance and automate GIS workflows.

 # Installation